fk652/Galactic-Defender/README.md

 * All assets were provided as free open source material from [itch.io](https://itch.io/)
   * Game backgrounds were generated [here](https://deep-fold.itch.io/space-background-generator)
-  * All other assets including images, sound effects, and background music were made by [GameSupplyGuy](https://gamesupply.itch.io/ultimate-space-game-mega-asset-package)
+  * Images, sound effects, and background music were made by [GameSupplyGuy](https://gamesupply.itch.io/ultimate-space-game-mega-asset-package)